 The practical applications of KolourOptik® images are wide spread as the KolourOptik process can be used to create a security feature directly on a wide variety of materials.
 KolourOptik images can be applied to any product that currently uses holograms, colour shifting inks, RFID or magnetic tags.
 This could include passports, ID cards and security documents.
-As well, KolourOptik images are well-suited as a brand authentication measure for consumer products such as sportswear, computer software and hardware, electronics, clothing and jewelry, pharmaceuticals, and even aerospace and automotive parts.
-Tax stamps used on tobacco and pharmaceuticals are further examples of KolourOptik technology uses.
+As well, KolourOptik images are well-suited as a brand authentication measure for consumer products such as sportswear, computer software and hardware, electronics, clothing and jewelry, and even aerospace and automotive parts.
+Tax stamps used on tobacco are another example of KolourOptik technology uses.

 KolourOptik images are very cost effective.
 Since it can be applied directly to a banknote substrate (in either conventional rag stock or new polymer plastic materials) no additional materials are required for production.
 KolourOptik images do not require inks or layers of applications to apply, again allowing for an inexpensive application.
 KolourOptik images can also be applied in a high-speed process and on roll-to-roll machinery using our sophisticated production shim.
 All these processes can be run at the same time as other features are being added, so no extra time is required for production.